Pmacdon15/days-since/README.md

 });
 ```

-By using the `cache` function from React, we ensure:
+By using the `use cache` function from React, we ensure:
 - ✅ Data is fetched once at build time
 - ✅ Route can be statically generated
 - ✅ Optimal performance with zero client-side JavaScript for data fetching